The extent of private forests:

 Private forestry is a significant contributor to Tasmania’s economy and a large employer.

-- Private forests contribute nearly 75% of Tasmania’s forest production by wood volume.
+- Private forests contributed 72% of Tasmania’s forest production by wood volume in 2019-20.

-- Plantations account for 97% of the total Tasmanian private forest harvest.
+- Plantations accounted for 93% of the total Tasmanian private forest harvest in 2019-20.

 As private forests grow they remove carbon from the atmosphere and when harvested they provide a renewable resource associated with low carbon emissions.
 For example, emissions are reduced in construction when wood is used in place of metals, concrete or plastics.